dartoos-dev/eo_color/README.md

 maintainability by providing declarative interfaces.

-The use of **obscure numeric indexes** such as 100, 200...800, 900 to select a shade of a colour has been replaced by a more user-friendly approach: the use of **adverbs** (ultra, very, bit, etc.) and **adjectives** (light, dark, etc.).
+The use of **obscure numeric indexes** such as 100, 200...800, 900 to select a shade of a color has been replaced by a more user-friendly approach: the use of **adverbs** (ultra, very, bit, etc.) and **adjectives** (light, dark, etc.).

 For example, to get a light shade of grey, simply **declare** `Grey.light()`;